Health in South Korea: Chronic disease

-According to the Ministry of Health and Welfare, chronic illness account for the majority of diseases in South Korea, a condition exacerbated by the health care system's focus on treatment rather than prevention.
+According to the Ministry of Health and Welfare, chronic illness accounts for the majority of diseases in South Korea, a condition exacerbated by the health care system's focus on treatment rather than prevention.
 The incidence of chronic disease in South Korea hovers around 24 percent.
-The prevalence human immunodeficiency virus (HIV) 2015 was 14,880 cases.
-In 2001 central government expenditures on health care accounted for about 6 percent of gross domestic product (GDP).
+The number of human immunodeficiency virus (HIV) cases in 2015 was 14,880 cases.
+In 2001, central government expenditures on health care accounted for about 6 percent of gross domestic product (GDP).
 South Korea is experiencing a growing elderly population, which leads to an increase in chronic degenerative diseases.
-The proportion of the population over 65 is expected to rise from 13% in 2014 to 38% in 2050.
-Majority of health care professionals treat patients on curative, rather than preventive treatments, because of the lack of financial incentives for preventive treatments.
+The proportion of the population aged 65 and over is expected to rise from 13% in 2014 to 38% in 2050.
+The majority of health care professionals treat patients with curative rather than preventive treatments because of the lack of financial incentives for preventive care.

 Unequal distribution of physicians

 There are 2.5 doctors and 7.9 nurses per 1,000 people in South Korea (2020).
 There are regional disparities between urban and rural areas for health professionals.
-The number of primary care doctors in cities is 37.3% higher than in rural areas, and the problem is growing because younger physicians are choosing to practice in the cities.
+The number of primary care doctors in cities is 37.3% higher than in rural areas, and the problem is growing as younger physicians choose to practice in cities.